insthync/awesome-unity3d/README.md

 * [unity-animator-helpers](https://github.com/ashblue/unity-animator-helpers) - A micro-framework for changing Unity 3D's Animator parameters with ScriptableObject(s).
 Designed to make going from custom scripts to Animator parameters easy.
 Works with 2D or 3D projects
 * [UrMotion](https://github.com/beinteractive/UrMotion) - A flexible motion engine for non time-based animation in Unity

+### Art Tools
+* [XdUnityUI](https://github.com/itouh2-i0plus/XdUnityUI) - AdobeXd to UnityUI converter
+* [Baum2](https://github.com/kyubuns/Baum2) - Psd to Unity UI(uGUI)
+* [UnityPSDLayoutTool](https://github.com/GlitchEnzo/UnityPSDLayoutTool) - A tool used to import a Photoshop Documents (.psd files) into the Unity Game Engine.
+* [Materialize](https://github.com/BoundingBoxSoftware/Materialize) - Materialize is a program for converting images to materials for use in video games and whatnot

 ### Asset Bundle
 * [AssetBundleManager](https://github.com/SadPandaStudios/AssetBundleManager) - An asset bundle manager for Unity